-The sensitivity of net income and shareholders' equity for parallel shifts in the yield curves has decreased compared to 2020.
-The impact of interest rate shocks on the linear derivatives portfolio is offset by the impact on the mortgages in hedge relation of Aegon Hypotheken.
-The net derivative position not included in hedge accounting relationship has decreased compared to year end 2020, resulting in lower impact from interest up and down shocks.
+The sensitivity of net income and shareholders' equity for parallel shifts in the yield curves has decreased compared to 2021 for upward shocks, and increased for downward shocks.
+The impact of interest rate shocks on the linear derivatives portfolio is almost fully offset by the impact on the mortgages in the hedge relation of Aegon Hypotheken as can be seen in the table above.